 One space where we enjoy success is on wheeled military vehicles designed and built for the US Department of Defense (DoD) and our Allies.
 We have contributed content on nearly 80% of the modern wheeled vehicle models used by the US Military including multiple controllers on the largest vehicle contract in this space.
 Similar to other markets, experiments in autonomy and electrification are taking place at virtually all DoD prime contractors.
 But in this space, higher levels of security apply to vehicle control systems, vehicle data, and the organizations in the supply chain.
 It was not always that way.
 Small companies that may have lacked experience in MIL Standards, familiarity of trade restrictions, or the resources to develop programs and monitoring systems mandated of a prime contractor could still participate as a tier 2 supplier.
 The prime contractor provided a level of “insulation.”
 By delivering technological expertise valued by prime contractors we have been able to build mutually beneficial partnerships with military OEM’s enabling us to learn from their knowledge and experience gaining deep insights into these requirements.
 With the lessons learned, we have further invested in the journey to identify and close gaps as necessary to be a great OEM partner for those wishing to participate in lucrative military contracts.

 Although there is an exemption for commercially available items, referred to as Commercial off-the-Shelf (COTS), since 2012 compliance with Defense Federal Acquisition Regulation Supplement clause 252.204-7012 (DFARS 7012), titled as Safeguarding Covered Defense Information and Cyber Incident Reporting, has been included in all DoD solicitations and contracts.
 The clause requires contractors to apply the National Institute of Standards and Technology security guidelines of NIST SP 800-171 (SP 800).
 The SP 800 provides a standard scoring methodology for a company to measure its level of compliance and for Government Agencies to compare the relative risks associated with potential contractors.
-More information on the NIST SP 800-171 DoD Assessment Methodology is available at Assessing_contractor_implementation_of_NIST_SP_800-171.html.
+Click here to get more information on the NIST SP 800-171 DoD Assessment Methodology.

 Requirements have changed.
 Prior to November 2020, prime contractors were expected to voluntarily apply SP 800 in compliance with DFARS 252.204-2012.
 SP 800 requires the contractor to establish a System Security Plan (SSP) that describes in great detail the different layers of physical and cyber security in place to protect Confidential Unclassified Information (CUI).
 More recently, under DFARS 252.204-2019 (DFARS 2019) compliance is no longer voluntary.
 Companies wishing to compete for a contract award must attain a Basic Assessment confidence level by submitting the SP 800 directly to the Government.
 Any non-compliances existing in the SSP, as noted in the SP 800, require the contractor to have a Plan of Action and Milestones (POAM) to close those gaps.
 Even though we are not a prime contractor, we have attained our Basic Assessment.